 - Repeat the cycle for 4-6 rounds.

-Benefits:
+Key Benefits:

 3. Diaphragmatic Breathing (Abdominal Breathing)

-How to Do It:
+How to Practice It:

 - Inhale deeply through your nose, allowing your diaphragm (not your chest) to expand as your belly rises.

-- Exhale slowly through your mouth, letting your belly fall.
+- Exhale slowly through your mouth, allowing your belly to fall.

-Benefits:
+Key Benefits:

 Bringing It All Together: Incorporating Breathing Techniques into Your Daily Life